MaxPHed/PDF_to_ICS/README.md

 ## Usage
 1. Clone the repository and run the program from your Python environment (e.g., PyCharm).
 This will start a local web server and open the application in your default web browser.
-2. Upload a PDF or PNG file of a supported work schedule. (planering.pdf, planering72.pdf and schema_pic is supported and tested)
+2. Upload a PDF or PNG file of a supported work schedule. (planering.pdf, planering72.pdf and schema_pic.png is supported and tested)
 3. Enter a signature.
 4. Press the "Submit" button.
 5. The program will generate an ICS file and download it to your default downloads folder.